genn-team/genn/README.txt

   - the simulation code is then produced in the following two steps:
     "genn-buildmodel.[sh|bat] ./modelFile.cc" and "make clean && make"

-For more details on how to use Genn, please see the documentation.
+For more details on how to use GeNN, please see the documentation.

+If you use GeNN in your work, please cite
+"Yavuz, E., Turner, J. and Nowotny, T. GeNN: a code generation framework for accelerated brain simulations.
+Scientific Reports, 6.
+(2016)"